 Welcome and thanks for clicking on to my website

-Primarily based in London, I also spend a chunk of each year in Tamil Nadu, southern India.
+Primarily based in the Bristol area, I also spend time in Tamil Nadu, southern India.

 Below are links to some of my published stories as well as current projects.
 I am available for commissions, guest blogging and content writing.

 For more information, get in touch or see my blog